up42/docs/source/getting-started/dev-setup.rst

         -v /tmp/input:/tmp/input

 With this version of the ``docker run`` command, we skip the task parameters environmental variable, because our processing block as no parameters.
-Instead, we additionally mount the input directoy in the container so that the block can read the data it needs to analyze.
+Instead, we additionally mount the input directory in the container so that the block can read the data it needs to analyze.

 As before, when the block completes it will write its output into the ``/tmp/output`` directory.